 PLEASE NOTE THAT THE CONTENT OF THIS SHOW INCLUDES GRAPHIC LANGUAGE AND SUBJECT MATTER THAT SOME MAY FIND OFFENSIVE.
 IT IS INTENDED FOR MATURE AUDIENCES ONLY.

-The last few years have been busy for Morgan as he balances between “30 Rock” and a busy movie career while also continuing to travel the country for stand-up.
-Even adding host to his line of credits, Morgan served as the 2013 Billboard Music Awards host, where he kept the laughs going on ABC’s LIVE broadcast this May.
+Even adding host to his line of credits, Morgan served as the 2013 Billboard Music Awards host, where he kept the laughs going on ABC’s LIVE broadcast in May.
 With comedy always as his foundation, Morgan has begun tackling dramas and independent films.
 In 2010, he starred alongside Al Pacino and Channing Tatum in the crime-thriller THE SON OF NO ONE which received Sundance Film Festival honors.
-This August, WHY STOP NOW bowed, which was also an official selection at Sundance.
+In August 2012, WHY STOP NOW bowed, which was also an official selection at Sundance.
 The film is centered on a piano prodigy (Jesse Eisenberg) who on the day of a big audition winds up on a drug-fueled odyssey with his addled mother (Melissa Leo) and her drug dealer, Sprinkles, played by Morgan.

 Another milestone for Morgan was reached in 2009 with the release of his first book, a compilation of studied anecdotes and some of the more serious moments that shaped him and his career entitled I Am The New Black.
 He also headlined the famed “New York Comedy Festival” which featured acclaimed comedians including Bill Maher, Andy Samberg, and Patton Oswalt, among others.
 Lastly, Morgan rounded out his list of great comedic achievements with his first HBO Special, “Black & Blue.”